Jobhdez/core/README.md

 # zettapy
 `Zettapy` is do far a small and very limited toy compiler for the core of imperative languages based on the excellent book "Essentials of Compilation" by Dr. Siek.
 This compiler only compiles very basic programs to an x86 AST.

-## Progress
+In other words this project was a quick experiment and since it generates an x86 AST this compiler is not meant to be run.

 It lowers:
    -   if statements
    -   while loops